szweibel/DHRIFT-Workshops/how-to-use-dhrift.md

 When teaching with DHRIFT, there are a few best practices you can follow to ensure a positive and engaging learning experience for your students.
 Here are some tips to keep in mind:

 - **Set Clear Learning Objectives**: Clearly present the learning objectives for each workshop and communicate them to your students at the outset.
 This will help students understand what they will be learning and why it is important.
-- **Provide Context**: Provide context for the material you are teaching and explain how it relates to the broader field of digital humanities.
-This will help students see the relevance of the material and how it fits into the larger picture.
+- **Provide Context**: Provide context for the material you are teaching and explain how it relates to the broader areas of research students might be interested in.
 Additionally, consider ethical considerations and implications of the material you are teaching.
 - **Encourage Active Learning**: Encourage students to actively engage with the material by asking questions, participating in discussions, and completing exercises.
 This will help reinforce their learning and make the material more memorable.
 - **Use a Variety of Teaching Methods**: Use a variety of teaching methods to keep students engaged and accommodate different learning styles.
 This could include different forms of group work in which students attempt to solve a problem together, or individual work in which students complete a task on their own.
 - **Provide Feedback**: Provide feedback to students on their progress as the workshop unfolds.
 This could include feedback on quizzes, challenges, and exercises, as well as general feedback on their understanding of the material.
-Reiterate key concepts to bolser understanding.
+Reiterate key concepts to bolster understanding.

 While DHRIFT tries to accommodate these best practices in terms of its design and content, it is, as always, up to the instructor to ensure that these practices are implemented effectively in the classroom.

+## Using a Pre-Existing Resource

+Although you can create your own workshops from scratch, we also encourage you to explore and utilize the existing DHRIFT workshops available on the platform.
+These workshops have been developed and tested by experienced DH practitioners and educators and cover a wide range of topics and skill levels.
+By using these pre-existing resources, you can save time and effort in developing your own workshops and benefit from the expertise of the wider DH community.

+Depending on your needs and your students' experience, it is generally a good idea to start with the basics and build up to more advanced topics.
+Looking at the "Prerequisites" section of a workshop can help you determine if the workshop is appropriate for your students' skill level.
+For example, you might wish to have students work through the Command Line workshop before moving on to the Python workshop, as the former provides a foundation for the latter.

+If you are teaching a live session using a workshop from the platform, you might also suggest that students work through the workshop on their own before the session, so that they can come prepared with questions and be ready to engage with the material in a more meaningful way.

+## Scaffolding a Workshop

+When teaching with DHRIFT, you may want to scaffold your session to guide students through the material in a structured and logical way.
+Scaffolding involves breaking down the material into manageable chunks and providing support and guidance to help students progress through the material.

+The platform itself is designed to scaffold the learning experience, with workshops divided into sections and subsections that guide students through the material step by step.
+Still, it is a good idea as an instructor to work through the material yourself and identify which sections might be more challenging for students and where additional support might be needed.

 ## Teaching and Community Engagement